verhovsky/bash2py-upstream/README.md

 The document `Bash2pyManual.html` is a heavily modified version of the Bash reference manual that summarizes the progress of this project.
 It indicates which Bash constructs are likely to be translated correctly and which have not been addressed.
 Items highlighted in green are likely to be transpiled correctly, those in orange may translate correctly some of the time, and those in red are not expected to be translated correctly.
 Text in purple provides additional commentary.

 Considerable work remains to be done on this tool.
 We distribute it as-is, with no warranty or guarantee as to its functionality whatsoever.

 ### Contact:

-Please reach out to the project maintainers via this online repository.
+Please reach out to the project maintainers via this online repository.<br>
 The historical project coordinator, Ian Davis at textserver.com@gmail.com, is no longer maintaining the project.

 WARNING: It is highly recommended that you backup any file/directory you wish to translate before running bash2py on that file/directory.
 This is prototype software, and we do not guarantee the outcome.

 ### Instructions for installation:

 - Working in Windows?
-We recommend the `Cygwin` Unix emulation layer and the `bash-devel` and `cygwin-devel` packages to provide all required header files.
-The standard GNU toolchain (gcc, make, autoconf) will enable you to build the project.
+We recommend the [Cygwin](https://www.cygwin.com/) Unix emulation layer and the [bash-devel](https://cygwin.com/packages/summary/bash-devel.html) and [cygwin-devel](https://cygwin.com/packages/summary/cygwin-devel.html) packages to provide all required header files.
+The standard GNU toolchain (`gcc`, `make`, `autoconf`) will enable you to build the project.

 - Working on Android?
 The standard GNU toolchain is adequate to build the project **except** for at least one symbol (mblen) that is missing from the libc system library.
 You can download this code from https://github.com/termux/libandroid-support and build and link it yourself to create the executable.